 “If there is any one secret of success, it lies in the ability to get the other person’s point of view and see things from that person’s angle as well as from your own.” – Henry Ford

-With so much going on in our lives and minds, it can be really nice to talk to someone.
-So some people who would shun a “therapist” would gladly schedule regular visits with a “coach.”
-Coaching seems to be easier to accept, with a different stigma than therapy.
+Some people who would shun a “therapist” would gladly schedule regular visits with a “coach.”
+Coaching seems to be easier to accept, even if it sometimes functions the same.

 While it’s great that coaching might make more people willing to try therapy, it’s too general a category.
 There aren’t the same regulations for coaching or “coach confidentiality” as there are for therapy.